Hibiki1701QCA/1701QCA-Assessment1/replicationproject/replication.md

 ## Related projects ##
 *Find about 6 related projects to the project you choose.
 A project might be related through  function, technology, materials, fabrication, concept, or code.
 Don't forget to place an image of the related project in the* `replicationproject` *folder and insert the filename in the appropriate places below.
 Copy the markdown block of code below for each project you are showing, updating the number* `1` *in the subtitle for each.*

-I had trouble finding four more projects as

 ### Temperature Gauge How to ###

 (https://www.hackster.io/anish78/how-to-create-temperature-gauge-using-micro-bit-a601cc)